 It’s beautiful really to see how accepting kids are of others.
 Children are more inclined to see similarities instead of differences in each other.
 I wish more adults were that way.
 We can learn a lot from traveling with babies and toddlers.

-What differences have you noticed when traveling with babies and toddlers abroad?
+What differences have you noticed when traveling internationally with a baby or toddler abroad?
 Did you miss the conveniences of home?
 Leave us a comment and let us know your thoughts.